Towards the dual motivic Steenrod algebra in positive characteristic: Introduction

-\begin{thm}[Theorem~\ref{th:RetractSteenrod}] Assume that the base scheme $S$ is essentially smooth over a field of characteristic $p > 0$.
-Then the map of $H\F_p$-modules $\Psi$ in \eqref{eq:DecompoIntro} is a split monomorphism, i.e., admits a retraction. \end{thm}
+\begin{theorem} Assume that the base scheme $S$ is essentially smooth over a field of characteristic $p > 0$.
+Then the map of $\MM\F_p$-modules $\Psi$ in \eqref{eq:DecompoIntro} is a split monomorphism, i.e., admits a retraction. \end{theorem}

-It was kindly pointed out to us by Marc Hoyois that Theorem~\ref{th:RetractSteenrodIntro} could be used to produce new motivic cohomology operations in positive characteristic, something we leave for future research.
+It was kindly pointed out to us by Marc Hoyois that Theorem~\ref{thm:RetractSteenrodIntro} could be used to produce new motivic cohomology operations in positive characteristic.
+In the meantime, this was worked out by Primozic \cite{Primozic20}.